 Pictured is a typical toilet tank that operates with a flapper.
 This is the most common type of toilet flush mechanism.
 It is identified by a plastic, rubber or vinyl flapper, which pivots on arms attached to the flush valve.

 Flush Valve with Tank Ball

-Pictured below is a toilet tank with a tank ball.
+Pictured is a toilet tank with a tank ball.
 The flushing operation on this toilet type is achieved through the lifting action of a rubber ball connected to the flush lever by a metal rod or wire.

-Pictured below is a typical dual flush toilet tank.
+Pictured is a typical dual flush toilet tank.
 Dual flush toilets give the user a choice of flushes.
 One button results in less water being used to flush the toilet than the other button.

-Pictured below is a typical tilt valve toilet tank.
+Pictured is a typical tilt valve toilet tank.
 The flushing operation on this toilet type uses a tilt valve connected to the flush lever through a chain.
 When activated, it pivots backward on its axis flushing the tank.

-Pictured below is a typical Mansfield toilet tank.
+Pictured is a typical Mansfield toilet tank.
 The flushing operation on this toilet type is achieved by lifting the flush valve body upward on its post using a flush lever directly engaged into the flush valve body.